-a) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer, use a nonremovable knee-high offloading device with an appropriate foot-device interface as the first-choice of offloading treatment to promote healing of the ulcer.
-(GRADE strength of recommendation: Strong; Quality of evidence: High)

-b) When using a non-removable knee-high offloading device to heal a neuropathic plantar forefoot or midfoot ulcer in a person with diabetes, use either a total contact cast or non-removable kneehigh walker, with the choice dependent on the resources available, technician skills, patient preferences and extent of foot deformity present.
-(Strong; Moderate)

-- 2. In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a nonremovable knee-high offloading device is contraindicated or not tolerated, consider using a removable knee-high offloading device with an appropriate foot-device interface as the secondchoice of offloading treatment to promote healing of the ulcer.
-Additionally, encourage the patient to consistently wear the device.
-(Weak; Low) - 3.
-In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a knee-high offloading device is contraindicated or not tolerated, use a removable ankle-high offloading device as the third-choice of offloading treatment to promote healing of the ulcer.
-Additionally, encourage the patient to consistently wear the device.
-(Strong; Low) - 4. a) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer, do not use, and instruct the patient not to use, conventional or standard therapeutic footwear as offloading treatment to promote healing of the ulcer, unless none of the above-mentioned offloading devices is available.
-(Strong; Moderate)

-b) In that case, consider using felted foam in combination with appropriately fitting conventional or standard therapeutic footwear as the fourth choice of offloading treatment to promote healing of the ulcer.
-(Weak; Low)

-- 5. In a person with diabetes and a neuropathic plantar metatarsal head ulcer, consider using Achilles tendon lengthening, metatarsal head resection(s), or joint arthroplasty to promote healing of the ulcer, if non-surgical offloading treatment fails.
-(Weak; Low) - 6.
-In a person with diabetes and a neuropathic plantar digital ulcer, consider using digital flexor tenotomy to promote healing of the ulcer, if non-surgical offloading treatment fails.
-(Weak; Low) - 7. a) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with either mild infection or mild ischemia, consider using a non-removable knee-high offloading device to promote healing of the ulcer.
-(Weak; Low)

-b) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both mild infection and mild ischemia, or with either moderate infection or moderate ischaemia, consider using a removable knee-high offloading device to promote healing of the ulcer.
-(Weak; Low)
+- (a) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer, use a nonremovable knee-high offloading device with an appropriate foot-device interface as the first choice of offloading treatment to promote healing of the ulcer (GRADE strength of recommendation: Strong; Quality of evidence: High). (b) When using a nonremovable knee-high offloading device to heal a neuropathic plantar forefoot or midfoot ulcer in a person with diabetes, use either a total contact cast or nonremovable knee-high walker, with the choice dependent on the resources available, technician skills, patient preferences, and extent of foot deformity present (Strong; Moderate). - 2.
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a nonremovable knee-high offloading device is contraindicated or not tolerated, consider using a removable knee-high offloading device with an appropriate foot-device interface as the second choice of offloading treatment to promote healing of the ulcer.
+Additionally, encourage the patient to wear the device at all times (Weak; Low). - 3.
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer for whom a knee-high offloading device is contraindicated or not tolerated, use a removable ankle-high offloading device as the third choice of offloading treatment to promote healing of the ulcer.
+Additionally, encourage the patient to wear the device at all times (Strong; Low). - 4. (a) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer, do not use, and instruct the patient not to use, conventional or standard therapeutic footwear as offloading treatment to promote healing of the ulcer, unless none of the abovementioned offloading devices is available (Strong; Moderate). - (b) In that case, consider using felted foam in combination with appropriately fitting conventional or standard therapeutic footwear as the fourth choice of offloading treatment to promote healing of the ulcer (Weak; Low). - 5.
+In a person with diabetes and a neuropathic plantar metatarsal head ulcer, consider using Achilles tendon lengthening, metatarsal head resection(s), or joint arthroplasty to promote healing of the ulcer, if non-surgical offloading treatment fails (Weak; Low). - In a person with diabetes and a neuropathic plantar or apex digital ulcer, consider using digital flexor tenotomy to promote healing of the ulcer, if non-surgical offloading treatment fails (Weak; Low). - (a) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with either mild infection or mild ischaemia, consider using a nonremovable knee-high offloading device to promote healing of the ulcer (Weak; Low). - (b) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both mild infection and mild ischaemia or with either moderate infection or moderate ischaemia, consider using a removable knee-high offloading device to promote healing of the ulcer (Weak; Low). - (c) In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both moderate infection and moderate ischaemia or with either severe infection or severe ischaemia, primarily